Matthias Schwab: Professional career

 Schwab played on the European Tour during 2018.
-In March, he tied for fourth place in the Hero Indian Open and ended his rookie year, 72nd on the Race to Dubai with seven top-10 finishes.
+He tied for fourth place in the Hero Indian Open in March and ended his rookie year 72nd on the Race to Dubai with seven top-10 finishes.
 On the 2019 European Tour, he finished second at the Porsche European Open, tied fourth at the Italian Open and lost in a playoff at the Turkish Airlines Open event to end 17th in the 2019 Race to Dubai rankings and moved to 80th on the Official World Golf Ranking.
 On 3 November 2019, at the WGC-HSBC Champions at the Sheshan International GC, Shanghai, China, he finished tied fourth, four strokes behind winner Rory McIlroy.

 Schwab competed in the Men's individual event at the 2020 Summer Olympics, finishing tied-27th overall.

 Personal life

 Schwab's father Andreas represented Austria in the bobsleigh event at the 1976 Winter Olympics.